luka-j/AskfmScrapper/README.md

 # AskfmScrapper
 Nothing is private, especially not publicly published data.
 Just a tool I wrote in spare time.

 Give it a username, and it will download all questions/answers/likes/authors in a file.
 Convinient for `grep`.
 Read comments for more detailed instructions.
+Code is awful (at some spots less, at some, especially parts of Retriever, more), partially because I was just trying to finish it quickly.
+It works, that's what matters, right?
+Or, rather, it used to work, now it will give "No robots allowed" after a couple of accounts.

 Known issues: